protonduck/.github/profile/README.md

     <br>
 </p>

+## Welcome

 Hello!
 This is ProtonDuck team.
-We have created and maintaining the modern intuitive and lightweight open source bookmark manager [ProtonDuck](https://github.com/protonduck) and related packages.
+We have created and maintaining the modern intuitive and lightweight open source bookmark manager [ProtonDuck](https://protonduck.com) and related packages.

 Current efforts are: